ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 ## Filter your Data: filterData()

 Up to this point, we’ve focused on connecting our site to our Google Sheet API and displaying that data in the browser.
 We haven’t touched the search functionality.

-To call this functionality searching very much anthropomorphizes the code.
+To call this functionality "searching" very much anthropomorphizes the code.
 Humans search using a variety of emotion, reason, and what we might call algorithms to sift through information to determine what is most relevant at a given time.
 What our will do is much simpler and a better way to describe it is filtering the data.
 We will filter the data according to whether the data we have describing a resource matches or does not match the user’s keywords.
 For example, if a user enters the keyword “periodicals,” we want to return all resources whose "Resource_Types" include “periodicals.”

 Filtering the data will occur after the browser has received data from the Google Sheet API, the `getData()` function, and before that data is displayed on the website to the user, the `displayData()` function.